Foods to avoid with gout

 While genetics play a role in whether or not you develop gout, lifestyle changes can help prevent pain.
 Being mindful of what you eat and avoiding foods high in purines can help ward off symptoms.

 Organ meats, including liver, sweetbreads, kidneys, brains, tongue, and tripe, have the highest levels of purines.
-All organ meats should be completely avoided, and all other meats should be limited to 4 ounces per day.
+All organ meats should be completely avoided.
+All other meats should be limited to 4 ounces per day.

 These meats should be eaten in moderation: